sayeh1994/starter-hugo-academic3/content/authors/admin/_index.md

 highlight_name: true
 ---

-I have two years of professional signal processing experience, mostly in image processing.
-I am working on my graduation thesis in computer vision.

-I did a project in cognitive science in the first year of my master's study.
+A Ph.D. candidate in computer vision at the GIPSA laboratory in France, I am currently working on my thesis on AI explainability.
+I graduated from Grenoble INP university in signal and image processing.
+As part of my graduation thesis, I focused on generating facial expression recognition for model enhancement.
+Prior to my master's program, I had two years of professional experience in image processing.
+For more information, please see my resume.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.